Which Hot Held Food Is In The Temperature Danger Zone

 High-Risk Hot Held Foods

 Certain hot held foods are more prone to entering and lingering in the temperature danger zone due to their composition, preparation methods, and common holding practices.
-These foods often provide a conducive environment for bacterial proliferation, making them higher risk.
+These foods often provide a conducive environment for bacterial proliferation, making them higher risk That alone is useful..

 Meats